newrouge/newrouge.github.io/_posts/2020-8-6-Keykoolol.md

 Here we can clearly see the syntax with the opcodes and parameters seen above: 0e is a multiplication, and the parameter c contains the value we multiply with.
 13 is a xor with parameter c, and ff get the remainder of the euclidian division by parameter c.
 All those functions are applied to the value in the register in position 3 (value of parameter a).

-This will compute the first line of 16 bytes of the hash that will be derived in 5 other lines, totaling 96 bytes.
+This will compute the first 16 bytes line of the hash that will be derived in 5 other lines, totaling 96 bytes.
 I reimplemented the algorithm in python:
 ```python
  def derived_key(tkey):
   s = tkey